facet-tech/agent-java/README.md

 4. Start your application and toggle endpoints and methods via the [Facet Dashboard](https://app.facet.run) -> *Applications*.

 ## Troubleshooting
+1. In case you've encountered some warnings/error, you can troubleshoot by opening the `facet.log` file, which is generated in the _same directory_ with the facet.yml, once you start the application.
+Potential warnings and errors are logged in that file.
-1. If you encounter `javax.management.InstanceAlreadyExistsException` while running locally *disable* JMX integration in your IDE
+2. If you encounter `javax.management.InstanceAlreadyExistsException` while running locally, *disable* JMX integration in your IDE

 ## Usage Cases